 - Category D, Scientific Experts: are Gene Technologist, Microbiologist, Virologist, and/or Animal Researchers with technical and scientific expertise who can assess the risks and hazards associated with “dealings”.

 - Category E, Non-voting Members: The IBC may also consist of non-voting members whose skills are considered to enhance the capacity of the IBC to undertake its work.
-Please refer to the Biosafety Intranet site (LDAP login required off-campus) for a copy of the Duty statements.
+Please refer to the (login required when offsite) for a copy of the Duty statements.